128technology/docs/docs/cc_fips_conductor_install.md

 The SSR Initializer tunes your operating system, prepares the platform to run the SSR software, and creates the bootstrapping files necessary to load the software.
 The Initializer is launched on first boot.

-There are two different types of conductor installations supported;
+There are two different types of conductor installations supported:
 - Standalone Conductor
 - [Conductor High Availability](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/ha_conductor_install)

 Conductor High Availability for Cloud Deployments is not supported under Common Criteria.

 ## Standalone Conductor